strycore/radial-time/README.md

-# seed-element
+# radial-time

-An element providing a starting point for your own reusable Polymer elements.
+Polymer component providing a time picker based on Android's (4.4 and up) native widget.

 ## Dependencies